 Back in April, we were fortunate to spend some time travelling around Scotland.
 It was a holiday for us, but it was also the opportunity for us to do research so that we could gather first-hand experiences.
-The purpose of which is so we can provide more comprehensive recommendations about Scotland for people visiting Edinburgh and going on one of our Wee Golden Walks.
+The purpose of which is so we can provide more comprehensive recommendations about Scotland for people visiting Edinburgh and going on one of our Wee Walks.
 In this article, I will feature some of the highlights from that brief, two-day visit to Glasgow.

 Glasgow is certainly a city with a rich history and has much to offer.
 And, I definitely concur with the Official Guide to the City of Glasgow website's motto, "People Make Glasgow".
 Therefore, it is difficult for me to just skim the surface and not delve into the history behind each place, monument, building, etc. I could write books on everything we saw and explored, but, alas, that isn't the purpose of this article.
 However, if you are interested in a more in-depth look at Glasgow, I highly recommend that you explore your local library and the various online resources that discuss it in much better detail and with the attention it deserves.
 In the meantime, I hope you enjoy this brief trip report.